kayjan/bigtree/docs/gettingstarted/demo/tree.md

 `(-)` at every child node, pass in `aggregate=True`.
 This is useful if subtrees are shifted, and if you want to view the shifting at the parent-level.

+!!! note

+    For more custom processing and handling of the tree differences, the interim dataframe of the tree differences can be retrieved with `get_tree_diff_dataframe`.

 === "Only differences"
     ```python hl_lines="20"
     from bigtree import str_to_tree, get_tree_diff